-Even in an age where streaming music is bigger than ever, a good playlist can be hard to find.
+Even in an age where streaming music is dominating your listening time, a good playlist can be tough to find.
 With tens of millions of sounds, countless artists, and a never-ending supply of new tunes to mop up with your ears, discovering who to trust when it comes to compilations can be a daunting task.
 Even a cursory search of Wikipedia’s List of Lists of Lists reveals nothing musical (and makes our heads hurt).
 For many, Spotify is the go-to source for all things music, and it’s full of both curated and home-brewed playlists.
 It’s all subjective, of course, but we think the best playlists on Spotify are the ones with a unified theme — playlists you can throw on and enjoy, even if you don’t know all the songs therein.

 You could make your own playlist, but that means a substantial time commitment as you pore through the service’s depths.
 Sometimes it’s more fun to discover music than to choose it!
 With that in mind, weary streamers, look no further: We’ve talked through our favorites, listened for hours on end, and put together a list of the best playlists on Spotify in hopes that your stressful search for new music will be simplified.
 We’ve also thrown in a few celebrity-made playlists and a few user-assembled collections for you to sink your teeth into.
 Strap on some headphones and crank up the jams — these are our choices for the best playlists on Spotify.
 Make sure to check out our weekly best new music column as well.